-There are some potent anti-acne treatments that should not be used by pregnant women, or women planning to become pregnant.
-They can be used together with effective birth control precautions, but if this is done, regular checkups are necessary to make sure that the birth control precautions have not failed, resulting in pregnancy.
+Anti-acne treatments can be used together with effective birth control precautions, but if this is done, regular checkups are necessary to make sure that the birth control precautions have not failed, resulting in pregnancy.

 A woman should consult both her dermatologist and her gynaecologist if she is on acne medication and planning to fall pregnant.